dentarg/auth0-blog/_posts/2016-11-09-migrating-an-angular-1-app-to-angular-2-part-2.markdown

 ...
 {% endhighlight %}

-We'll add some Bootstrap layout and classes so that our cards display nicely in a grid.
+We'll add some Bootstrap classes so our cards display nicely in a grid.
 Then we'll implement the `<app-dino-card>` element in our repeater.
 We'll pass `dino` data to it with property binding.

-Our ng2-dinos homepage should now look like this:
+Our ng2-dinos homepage now looks like this:

 ![Migrating Angular 1 app to Angular 2: Angular 2 app showing child component cards with API data](https://cdn.auth0.com/blog/ng1-to-ng2/home-dino-cards.jpg)